UWE Bristol Volunteering Schools Programme

 Step-by-step process to volunteering

-- Read the full role description and apply for a UWE Bristol Schools Programme.
+- Read the full role description and apply (when recruitment is open) for a UWE Bristol Schools Programme.

 - Attend a DBS drop-in session and complete a DBS check.
 To find out more about this process and the ID documents needed, read our guide to ‘What you need to know to complete a DBS check’.